Molizo/IIS.WebManager/README.md

-# Microsoft IIS Web Manager
+# Microsoft IIS Web Manager - now with releases
 Microsoft IIS Web Manager provides a browser interface for users to manage local and remote installations of IIS.

 ## Building it yourself